ibm-cloud-docs/openwhisk/getting-started.md

 With {{site.data.keyword.openwhisk}}, you can create stateless code snippets that are set to perform one specific task that is called an action.
 To learn more about actions and other Functions terms, see [terminology](/docs/openwhisk?topic=cloud-functions-about).
 {:shortdesc}

-Click an option to get started:
+Click an option to get started.

 <img usemap="#home_map" border="0" class="image" id="image_ztx_crb_f1b" src="images/imagemap.png" width="440" alt="Click an icon to get started quickly with {{site.data.keyword.openwhisk_short}}." style="width:440px;" />
 <map name="home_map" id="home_map">